-(ii) Some of the AWOs were actually transformations of the dark spots seen in June!
-In June there were four very dark grey spots and one fainter one, roughly stationary at L2 = 109 (spot d4), 193 (d7, the least conspicious), 219 (d8), 274 (d9), and 359 (d5-d6, a long bar).
-Of these five dark spots, 3 or 4 were replaced by white spots, and detailed inspection of images shows what happened (Figures 8 & 9).
-Spots d7, d8 and d9 were each replaced by a small white spot in early July, apparently displacing the dark grey material into streaks around it.
-However, these white spots were again masked by dark grey streaks later in July, only to reappear in August, drifting faster (White spots A and Z).
-Spot d4 disappeared around June 20, but we suspect that it also reappeared as an AWO (White spot B) on the same track.
+(ii) Some of the AWOs were actually transformations of the dark spots seen in June.
+Duing that month, there were four very dark grey spots and one fainter one, roughly stationary at L2= 109° (spot d4), 193° (d7, the least conspicuous), 219° (d8), 274° (d9), & 359° (d5-d6; a long bar).
+Of these five dark spots, three or four were replaced by white spots, with detailed inspection of images showing what happened (Figures 8 & 9).
+Spots d7, d8 & d9 were each replaced by a small white spot in early July, apparently displacing the dark grey material into streaks around it.
+However, these white spots were again masked by dark grey streaks later in July, only to reappear in August, drifting faster (White spots A & Z).
+Spot d4 disappeared around Jun 20, but we suspect that it also reappeared as an AWO (White Spot B) on the same track.

-It is also notable that changes in appearance of these three AWOs occurred within days of each other, even though they were far apart.
+It is notable that changes in appearance of these three AWOs occurred within days of each other, even though they were far apart.

-This remarkable transformation of anticyclonic dark grey spots into white spots in these latitudes has not been documented before, to our knowledge (apart from the temporary changes to WSZ in 2007), but it fits in with what we know of these features.
-Dark grey or brown spots sometimes appear in the NTropZ in the early stages of a NEB expansion event or Revival, and are evidently anticyclonic rings; for instance, we documented several during the last broadening event in 2009.
-So no change in circulation is needed to convert them into AWOs.
+This remarkable transformation of anticyclonic dark grey spots into white spots at these latitudes has, to our knowledge, not been documented before (apart from the temporary changes to WSZ in 2007), but it is consistent with what we know of these features.
+Dark grey or brown spots sometimes appear in the NTropZ in the early stages of an NEB expansion event or Revival, and are evidently anticyclonic rings; for instance, we documented several during the last broadening event in 2009.
+Therefore, no change in circulation is needed to convert them into AWOs.
 We may speculate that the very dramatic and rapid transformation in this year, along with the unusually early appearance of barges, could be related to the greater intensity of this full-blown Revival in contrast to more modest broadening events.

-(iii) A new array of barges as well as AWOs was already forming in August, only 5 months after the start of the Revival (Figures 8&9), in addition to one brown barge (at L2 ~ 125) which probably survived from 2011.
-Like the white spots, the barges began very small, still buffetted by the surrounding turbulence, but nevertheless were visible even in modest images.
+(iii) A new array of barges and AWOs was already forming in August, only 5 months after the start of the Revival (Figures 8&9), in addition to one brown barge (at L2~ 125°) which probably survived from 2011.
+Like the white spots, the barges began very small (still buffeted by the surrounding turbulence), but nevertheless were visible even in modest images.
 More small AWOs and barges appeared in the autumn.
-But by 2013 Feb., almost all the AWOs had merged or disappeared; the last two large ones (WSA and WSZ) merged in Feb. [refs.20,21].
-At least 3 pairs of barges also merged [ref.
-21a].
-By 2013 March, there were just six barges and two AWOs including WSZ.
+However, by 2013 February almost all the AWOs had merged or disappeared; the last two large ones (WSA and WSZ) merged in that month.^{20,21} At least three pairs of barges also merged.^{21a} By 2013 March, there were just six barges and two AWOs including WSZ.

-NTB(S):
+NTB(S)

-By June the NTB(S) had already revived as a dark orange-brown belt (23 to 26°N) around most of the circumference, as is typical after a super-fast outbreak.
-In one sector ~100° long, it had not yet revived but comprised dark and bright spots - probably the tail end of the super-fast outbreak, though we could not measure any drift rates.
-(See Figure 5, map in 2007 May, at a similar time after the start of the outbreak, and similar to 2012 June.)
+By June the NTB(S) had already revived as a dark orange-brown belt $(23-26^{\circ}N)$ around most of the circumference, as is typical after a super-fast outbreak.
+In one sector ~100° long, it had not yet revived but comprised dark and bright spots - probably the tail-end of the super-fast outbreak, though we could not measure any drift rates.
+(Figure 5 shows a map recorded in 2007 May at a similar time after